contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Encourage endowed members to have a current temple recommend and worship in the temple as often as their circumstances allow.
 * Encourage youth, new members, and other unendowed adults to have a current recommend for proxy baptisms and confirmations and go to the temple to be baptized and confirmed for the dead.

-See [26](26-temple-recommends.md) for information about temple recommends.
+See [chapter 26](26-temple-recommends.md) for information about temple recommends.

 ### 25.1.1 Individual Responsibility for Temple Attendance